 - Black Mage: As can be expected of an Ascian at this point, he can cover the ground in void pitch and call meteors that will explode if they land in close proximity to each other.

-- Colony Drop: As mentioned above, their leader is able to call down meteors during his boss fight.
+- Colony Drop: As mentioned above, he is able to call down meteors during his boss fight.

-- Greater-Scope Villain: To Tristan, though for the Heavensward summoner storyline he steps up to bat as the active Big Bad.
+- Greater-Scope Villain: To Tristan for the A Realm Reborn Summoner storyline.
+He steps up to bat as the active Big Bad in Heavensward's.

-- Summon Magic: The leader can summon Egis of his own accord, and owing to his incredible aether reserve as an Ascian, can manifest all three at once instead of being limited to one at a time.
+- Summon Magic: He can summon Egis of his own accord, and owing to his incredible aether reserve as an Ascian, can manifest all three at once instead of being limited to one at a time.